tylerharter/cs320/s20/lab1/README.md

-# Computer Setup for CS 320
+# Lab 1: Computer Setup for CS 320

 In CS 320, you'll be writing your code and testing it on Linux -- Linux is a popular free operating system.
 A big advantage of this is